aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 store.dispatch(fetchBenches()).then(console.log); //=> { "1": { id: 1, description: ... } }
 ```

-Remember to require `fetchBenches` for testing
+Remember to require `fetchBenches` for testing.

 ### Bench Reducer
 In this step, we're going to create a reducer that manages the `benches` section